arrianj/arrianish/README.md

 traceback (most recent call last):
     file <stdin>, line 1, in <program>
     file <stdin>, line 1, in div_by_0
-runtime error: Division by zero
+runtime error: division by zero

 fun div_by_0(a) -> a / 0
                        ^